At all times – from Ramses II to Napoleon, from Moses to Hitler to Trump – information has been a political tool.

 During this first stage, raw data organized by sector becomes inside information, external or gray (hidden), available as clips and folders.

 Then, when everything is synthesized, the major trends are revealed in the form of potentially useful knowledge.
-In institutions, there is explicit knowledge (that which everyone knows) and implicit knowledge (existing unconsciously in the environment, but unconsciously).
+In institutions, there is explicit knowledge (that which everyone knows) and implicit knowledge (existing unconsciously in the environment).

 With this mapping, we can develop scenarios that generate priorities; this is called predictive intelligence (no. 10).
 By prioritizing certain information and trends, everything is stitched together into choices and then plans, and then become actions: